 After training is complete:

-- To make predictions on new data, use the trained model and new data as input to the Score Model module.
+- To make predictions on new data, use the trained model and new data as input to the Score Model component.